Gwan-Siu/gwansiu.github.io/_posts/2018-02-28-note(7)-Monte-Carol-Methods.markdown

 Here.
 I just show one example: assume $0\leq x,y,z\geq 1$, the constraint is: $x+y+z\leq 1$, to compute the volume of cube $\int\int\int_{V} dv$.

-In detail, there are some summary[2](http://www.cs.princeton.edu/courses/archive/spr06/cos598C/papers/AndrieuFreitasDoucetJordan2003.pdf) about what Monte Carol Methods can do:
+In detail, there are some [summary](http://www.cs.princeton.edu/courses/archive/spr06/cos598C/papers/AndrieuFreitasDoucetJordan2003.pdf) about what Monte Carol Methods(MCMC) can do:

 1. *Bayesian inference and learning.* Given some unknown variables $x\in X$ and data $y\in Y$, the following typically intractable integration problems are central to Bayesian statistics:
  - *Normalisation.* To obtain the posterior $p(x\vert y)$ given the prior $p(x)$ and likelihood $p(y\vert x)$, the normalising factor in Bayes’ theorem needs to be computed: